All SNU courses are now 100% online for the remainder of the spring semester.

 Teachers make a huge impact in the lives of their students.
 A bachelor’s degree in psychology is excellent background for teaching.
 Human development and cognition are two areas in psychology which are particularly helpful.
 Most teaching jobs require a bachelor’s degree in any subject and a teaching license.
 In places with teacher shortages, including Nevada, teachers with just their bachelor’s degree can often get full-time teaching jobs while they finish their license requirements.

-Sierra Nevada College has an excellent Teacher Education program for classroom teachers and other educators.
+Sierra Nevada University has an excellent Teacher Education program for classroom teachers and other educators.